-Short-term debt outstandingCredit rating as of 6/30/2016FY 2016issuedOutstandingCommercial PaperP-1/A-1+/F-1+N/AN/A71,600Total\$ 71,600
+[ Debt Credit rating as Debt Issued Total debt Outs standing Short-term debt outstanding of 6/30/2017 In FY 2017 issued at 6 5/30/17 Commercial Paper P-1/A-1+/F-1+ N/A N/A 82,600 Total \$ 82,600 e.
+Collateralized and Insured Bonds

-Collateralized bonds, typically incorporate the guarantees of the Federal Home Loan Mortgage Corporation (FHLMC), the Federal National Mortgage Association (FNMA), and the Government National Mortgage Association (GNMA).
-These guarantees may also apply to bonds subject to the State Guarantee in the veterans' mortgage program).
+Collateralized bonds, which incorporate the guarantees of the Federal Home Loan Mortgage Corporation (FHLMC), the Federal National Mortgage Association (FNMA), and the Government National Mortgage Association (GNMA), should relieve concern about potential contingent liability to the State for that portion of AHFC indebtedness represented by such bonds.
+This is particularly reassuring in the case of State Guaranteed bonds (veterans' mortgage program) for which the full faith and credit of the State has been pledged.